Elk Valley Ranch Subdivision in Frenchtown

 How sad it is to see our beautiful agricultural pastures being subdivided over and over again.
 I have lived in the Six- mile valley for 46 years and have seen changes that have totally changed the landscape and the way of life that we were so proud of.
 More houses, more traffic, more conflict with wildlife and the land that they depend on.
 What is going to happen to our grasslands that provide hay and grazing for cattle and our wildlife?
 Once this beautiful property is subdivided it can never been returned to the bountiful living space for our elk, deer, meadow birds, wild turkeys, and numerous other species of wildlife.
 Let’s keep Montana a place that we will always cherish for its beauty and space.
 We don’t need more homes cluttering our landscape and disrupting and changing the rural community that we so cherish.
 I strongly urge everyone to reconsider this project and keep our rural community and way of life from more subdivisions.

-Jana Lewis 11 months ago
+Jana Lewis about 1 year ago

 Any developer in Missoula County needs to financially responsible for increasing the infrustructure of the city/county that would be needed by the increase in population that follows any new deveopment.
 This includes hiring more emergency responders like police/fire dept., along with their associationed buidings, any new roads or improving any existing roads, building larger schools and hiring new teachers/staff, etc., etc., The property owners of Missoula should not be subsidizing the profits of developers or anyone else.
 We are already struggling to pay our property taxes.

-Anaconda almost 1 year ago
+Anaconda over 1 year ago

 IMEG Corp.